home-assistant/companion.home-assistant/docs/notifications/actionable.md

 ![Actionable notifications allow the user to send a command back to Home Assistant.](/assets/ios/actions.png)

 :::caution Version Compatibility
-You must use the defined-in-advance [category-based](#macos-and-ios-before-20215) method for iOS prior to iOS-2021.5 and for macOS.
+You must use the defined-in-advance [category-based](#macos-and-ios-before-20215) method for iOS prior to iOS-2021.5 and for macOS prior to macOS-2021.10.
 See [migration guide](#migrating-from-ios-20214-and-earlier) for more info on converting existing notifications.

 Dynamic actions on watchOS require having the Watch App installed.
 You can do this in the system Watch app if not already installed.
 :::